Lyraeth/Lyraeth/README.md

 - 👋 Hi, I’m Lyraeth a.k.a Mahsa Nurfarhan Hidayat
-- 👀 I’m interested in C++ and Java
-- 🌱 I’m currently learning JavaScript

 <!---
 Marfyz/Marfyz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.